J enny took a deep breath of the clear, fresh mid‑morning air. Five‑foot‑six, with a medium

 to work.
 Jenny put the paper in the desk drawer, opened her bedroom door and went into the

-Hummingbird cake's banana, pineapple and spices and the Chess pie's distinctive sugar and vanilla.
+layer cake's fresh coconut and the Chess pie's distinctive sugar

 They were two of Jenny's favorites and she realized Aunt Phryne had prepared them for the

 birthday celebration the next day.
-She must have been up at five in the morning so she'd have
+She must have been up at five in the mornin' so she'd have

 enough time to bake them before she went to work, Jenny thought.
 Aunt Phryne is so good to